D0nni387/flask-chat/README.md

 # Flask Chat App

-This is a basic chat application created using flask.
+This is a basic chat application written in flask.